garygsw/Nav-NNDial/README.md

 The training of the model is done in two steps.
 Firstly, train the belief tracker using a tracker config file,

+Note:
+- use `nndial.py` to use the Camrest676 dataset
+- use `kvret_nndial.py` to use the KvretNav dataset
+- use `nav_nndial.py` to use the NavDial dataset
+- there are also special config files created for each dataset

 ```
 // Run the tracker training first
 python nndial.py -config config/tracker.cfg -mode train